-The Human Rights Campaign has officially endorsed the candidacy of Congressman Beto O’Rourke, who is running to defeat Ted Cruz as the junior U.S. Senator from Texas.
+Back in April the Human Rights Campaign officially endorsed the candidacy of Congressman Beto O’Rourke, who is running to defeat Ted Cruz as the junior U.S. Senator from Texas.

 “The choice for Texas voters this November could not be starker,” says HRC president Chad Griffin.
 “While Ted Cruz has spent his career undermining the rights of LGBTQ people for his own cynical, political gain, Beto O’Rourke is a proven champion of equality who will defend the rights of all Texans.”

 O’Rourke, a native of El Paso, Texas, has served as the U.S. Representative in the state’s 16th congressional district since 2012.

 “Together we will work to ensure our state finally has a voice in the Senate who is committed to passing the Equality Act, standing up to discriminatory and dangerous measures like SB6, supporting transgender troops serving our country across the globe, ensuring caring same-sex couples can open their home to one of Texas’ 30,000 children in foster care and continuing the daily fight for equal justice under law in this country,” says O’Rourke.

 During his time in the House, Beto O’Rourke was a co-sponsor of the Domestic Partnership Benefits and Obligations Act, which extended employment and retirement benefits to domestic partners of federal employees.
 In 2013, The Dallas Voice, an LGBT news outlet, called O’Rourke “among the strongest new LGBT allies in Congress.”

 During O’Rourke’s primary campaign for the House of Representatives he declared marriage equality a civil rights issue.